ijakab/adonis-twilio/README.md

 ```
 Note that to access users, we go chat.users.user, because Chat has many users (twilio users, added by this provider) and those have one user (your user)

+### Commands

+`adonis twilio:setup` Adds migration to your project
+`adonis twilio:tools` Tools for syncing existing users to twilio and removing all users.
+Follow the instruction

 More information soon